Bruce Springsteen's daughter Jessica fails to qualify for equestrian individual jumping final at Olympics

 Jessica’s dad Bruce, meanwhile, is set to perform at New York’s ‘Homecoming Concert’ on August 21 alongside The Killers, Paul Simon and Patti Smith.

-Earlier this year, Springsteen said he hoped to resume touring next year after the coronavirus crisis prompted an enforced break.
+Earlier this year, Springsteen said he hoped to resume touring in 2022 after the coronavirus crisis prompted an enforced break.
 Last year did, however, see The Boss release his 20th studio album, ‘Letter To You’.